om-arya/T.O.M/README.md

 <!-- ROADMAP -->
 <a id="roadmap"></a>
 ## Roadmap 🗺️
-- Brainstormed idea and potential features
+- Brainstormed idea and potential features.
-- Implemented during the [Bitcamp 2024 hackathon](https://devpost.com/software/t-o-m-tabby-of-motivation) with JS/HTML/CSS
+- Implemented during the [Bitcamp 2024 hackathon](https://devpost.com/software/t-o-m-tabby-of-motivation) with JS/HTML/CSS.
 - Continued project afterwards with Django and additional features!

 <!-- FEATURES -->
 <a id="features"></a>
 ## Features 🏆
-- Click T.O.M. for motivational phrases
+- Click T.O.M. for motivational phrases.
-- Text-to-speech
+- Text-to-speech.
 - And more coming soon!

 <a id="contributing"></a>